How to Pitch Entertainment News Veteran John Horn

 7:57 – Horn on how agencies attempt to promote themselves and influence his news coverage.

-10:35 – Horn on how talent agencies are able to distance themselves from any sort of meaningful digital transformation.
+10:35 – Horn on how talent agencies can distance themselves from any meaningful digital transformation.

 12:45 – Horn on how talent agents continue to make themselves valuable.